List of closed public schools in Detroit

 This is a list of schools closed by the Detroit Public Schools Community District.
 There have been about 200 school closures since 2000.
-Some have been repurposed, while others were torn down, most remain vacant though, although the exact number is unclear.
-According to Detroiturbex.com and additional historic research, there are 61 abandoned schools to this day, while 36 have been demolished and 2 have been renovated.
+Some have been repurposed or torn down, but most remain vacant.
+The exact number that sits empty is unclear.
+According to Detroiturbex.com, as of 2026 there are 36 empty, abandoned sites and 44 that have been demolished.